thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 For example, you could put ``calc($Household-$!RepeatNum)`` in a default answer for a question.
 The answer would be with ID: 176-2 for the second person in household 176, assuming you have a question with code 'Household'.

-*Random Number Generator*
+*Random String Generator*

-I want to generate a random number to be associated with a response.
+I want to generate a random string to be associated with a response.

+1. Create a text question and put ``calc(uuid(8))`` in the default answer.
+The number parameter is the length of the string you wish to generate.